 If you work in the public sector you should also check with your employee handbook for any restrictions on tattoo placement they may have.
 Being a policeman does not allow you to have certain tattoo designs or any above the collar bone for example.

 So placement and design has been decided now its black and grey or colour time!
 (Check out our other blog post for a more in depth discussion) This is quite a simple decision, most people will just know which they prefer but your artist may suggest the other way.
 Why is this?
 As stated before they know tattoos!
-Realism, photos and portraits will usually look best in black and grey whilst japanese, cartoon, old school or comic book designs will really pop in colour.
+Realism, photos and portraits will look best in black and grey and colour, whilst Japanese cartoon, old school or comic book designs will really pop in colour and may look odd in the black and grey style.
 Obviously your artist will have their opinion but if your dead set on a certain style then let them know, it’s your body after all!

 Not enough info for ya?!
 Check out this link to a 13 step process on deciding on your tattoo design.